thynnine/pysic/doc/fastneighborlist class.rst

 Limitations in the implementation
 ---------------------------------

 Since the fast algorithm is implemented in Fortran, it operates on the structure allocated in the Fortran core.
-Therefore, even though the :meth:`~pysic.FastNeighborList.build` method takes an `ASE Atoms`_ object as an argument, it does not analyze the given structure.
+Therefore, even though the :meth:`~pysic.calculator.FastNeighborList.build` method takes an `ASE Atoms`_ object as an argument, it does not analyze the given structure.
 It does check against :class:`~pysic.CoreMirror` to see if the given structure matches the one in the core and raises an error if not, but accessing the core has to still be done through :class:`~pysic.calculator.Pysic`.
 When :class:`~pysic.calculator.Pysic` is run normally, this is automatically taken care of.
 As the implementation is MPI parallelized, it is also necessary that the MPI environment has been set up - especially the distribution of load (i.e. atoms) between processors must be done before the lists can be built.

 Another more profound limitation in the current implementation of the algorithm is the fact that it limits the neighbor finding to neighboring subvolumes.
 Since the subvolumes are not allowed to be larger than the actual simulation volume, the cutoffs cannot be longer than the shortest perpendicular separation between facets of the subvolume.
 For rectangular cells, this is just the minimum of the lengths of the vectors spanning the cell, :math:`\mathbf{v}_{i,j,k}`.
 For inclined cell shapes, the perpendicular distance between cell facets, :math:`d`, is